 When towing KONA Electric vehicle, all wheels should be off the ground and not in contact with the road.
-If you must tow the vehicle using only two wheels, lift the front wheels off the ground and tow the vehicle with the rear wheels on the ground(without dollies).

 If emergency towing is necessary, we recommend having it done by an authorized Hyundai dealer or a commercial tow-truck service.
 The use of wheel dollies or flatbed is recommended.